tjd1234/cmpt383summer2022/docs/languages/racket/racket_intro.md

 convention that multiplication is done *before* addition (e.g. [PEDMAS or BEDMAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics)).
 With infix notation, if you want to do addition first you need brackets, e.g. $(1 +
 2) \cdot 3$.
-With prefix notation, the order is always made explicit and so no rules order of evaluation rules are needed:
+With prefix notation, no hidden rules of evaluation are needed:

 ```scheme
 > (+ 1 (* 2 3))    ;; 1 + 2 * 3